We Must Stop Our Overuse Of Alcohol-Based Hand Sanitizer [Opinion]

-We use hand sanitizer too often, and could be damaging our health.
+We use hand sanitizer too often and could be damaging our health.
 As early as 2002, researchers have had suspicions that alcohol-based hand sanitizers might have negative consequences.
 People might not want to hear about it, but a decade and a half ago, research published in the Journal of Antimicrobial Chemotherapy claimed that alcohol-based hand sanitizers might induce biofilm that could contribute to the development of foreign body-related infections.
 Six years later, a study published in the American Journal of Infectious Control essentially mirrored the earlier finding and claimed that “biofilm production and, therefore, the pathogen potential of S. epidermidis can be induced by alcohol.”

-See, many of us have suspected that hand sanitizers might allow only the worst microbes to remain and spread across our skin, but way back in 2008, American researchers discovered that the ingredients in our hand sanitizer bottles can actually induce the production of pathogenic biofilm.
+Many of us have suspected that hand sanitizers might allow only the worst microbes to remain and spread across our skin, but way back in 2008, American researchers discovered that the ingredients in our hand sanitizer bottles can actually induce the production of pathogenic biofilm.
 Induce it!
 These aren’t the only studies that show this either.
 These are just two of many.

 Biofilm is so much more dangerous than just lingering germs.
 Biofilm isn’t just lingering germs, waiting until we find a sink to wash them away.
 It’s like a practically impenetrable layer of germs.
 Many antibiotics can’t even penetrate these biofilms.
 Yet, we regularly encourage each other and our children to use alcohol-based hand sanitizer habitually.
 We may be encouraging the creation of pathogenic biofilm on our own hands every time we use hand sanitizer.
 It’s not just S. epidermidis either.
 Alcohol-based products were found to increase the formation of S. aureus as well, according to a study published in Infectious Diseases and Therapy.